-For the sake of clarity, this article discusses three mapping impulses that, against the backdrop of the social and economic changes to everyday life wrought by war and globalization, cut across the twentieth and twenty-first centuries and characterize contemporary art-map practices.
+There are three mapping impulses that, against the backdrop of the social and economic changes to everyday life wrought by war and globalization, cut across the 20th and 21st Centuries and characterize contemporary art-map practices.
 These are loose groupings with numerous overlaps, not rigid categories.
-The artists chosen to represent these impulses are several out of a field of many hundreds of practitioners across the last 100 years.
+The artists chosen to represent these impulses are several out of a field of many hundreds of practitioners across the last 125 years.
+The article focuses primarily on artists and artworks that engage with Western and European traditions in cartography